neerajsingh0101/admin_data/README.markdown

 respects the primary_key set in the model.

 * While editing a record, form allows all the fields to be edited.
 The form can be restricted to allow editing of only one field.
-Look at the tips and trick section at the bottom of README for more information.

-* Allows applications to override the AdminData UI so admin_data pages match look and feel of the rest of your application.
-Look at the tips and trick section at the bottom of README for more information.

 ## Requirements